Commemorating your late loved one’s birthday or an anniversary

 Reverend Lauren writes for Throw up and Theology and also commemorates her late husband’s birthday every year by sharing stories and fond memories: “My children and I do several things to commemorate him.
 He was a singer and musician, so we watch videos of his performances.
 We also light a candle in his remembrance, or we visit his gravesite to reflect on his life.
 We look at photo albums and talk about his life together.
 Sharing stories with our family helps us to celebrate and remember the joy and love he brought to our lives.”

-How you choose to commemorate your late loved one’s birthday is entirely up to you and what you feel at peace with.
-Birthdays after the loss of a loved one can be painful milestones, but it can also be a special time set aside to honour them.
-The relationship you shared is important and commemorating a loved one’s birthday could help you during your grief journey.
+How you choose to commemorate your late loved one’s birthday, wedding anniversary or the date they died is entirely up to you.
+Birthdays or an anniversary after the loss of a loved one can be painful milestones, but it can also be a special time set aside to honour them.